Last Updated May 8, 202511 min read

 eb create spring-env

-You will see and output similar to this:
+You output will be similar to this:

 Creating application version archive "app-4517-221213_155152698834".